Abraham Lincoln and slavery: As President-elect in 1860 and 1861

+On February 22, 1861, at a speech in Independence Hall, in Philadelphia, Pennsylvania, Lincoln reconfirmed that his convictions sprang from the sentiment expressed in the Declaration of Independence.

 Presidency (1861–1865)

 Corwin amendment

-The proposed Corwin amendment was passed by Congress before Lincoln became President and was ratified by three states but was abandoned once the Civil War began.
-It would have reaffirmed what historians call the Federal Consensus—the nearly universal belief that under the Constitution the federal government had no power to abolish slavery in a state where it already existed.
+The proposed Corwin amendment was passed by Congress before Lincoln became President and was ratified by three states, but was abandoned once the Civil War began.
+It would have reaffirmed what historians call the Federal Consensus—the nearly universal belief that under the Constitution, the federal government had no power to abolish slavery in a state where it already existed.
 In his First Inaugural Address, March 4, 1861, Lincoln explained that while he had not seen the amendment and took no position on amendments in general, "holding such a provision to now be implied constitutional law, I have no objection to its being made express and irrevocable."
 The Corwin amendment was a late attempt at reconciliation but it was doomed to fail because southerners knew that it would not stop the federal government from adopting a host of antislavery policies that did not violate the Federal Consensus.
 Most significantly, the Corwin amendment would not have interfered with Lincoln's plan to ban the expansion of slavery into the federal territories, which was one of the main points of contention between pro- and anti-slavery factions.